-4.3.2 Key point annotation
+4.3.4 Region of interest

-Next, you have to annotate the region of interest.
-This region is the area where the key points are extracted automatically.
+After annotation of the (two or three) reference points, you have to annotate the region of interest.
+This region is the area where the key points will be extracted automatically.
 Just click in the image and green lines will appear.
 You finish by clicking on the start position.
-The polygon will be closed and the key points are extracted automatically (typically in less than 1 second).
+The polygon will be closed and you are ready for the next step: segmentation.

 During annotation of the region of interest, you can undo your latest action by clicking the middle or right mouse button (or using CTRL-Z and CTRL-R).
-I3S will not allow self-intersecting regions of interest.
+IS will not allow self-intersecting regions of interest.